trinityrnaseq/OICR_RNASeq_2017_Workshop/Day3_Trinity/Morning_denovo_assembly.md

 ### Using IGV to examine read support for assembled transcripts

 Every assembled transcript is only as valid as the reads that support it.
 If you ever want to examine the read support for one of your favorite transcripts, you could do this using the IGV browser.
 Earlier, when running RSEM to estimate transcript abundance, we generated bam files containing the reads aligned to the assembled transcripts.

+Launch IGV from your desktop, load the 'trinity_out_dir/Trinity.fasta' file as the 'genome', and then load up the 'bowtie2.coordSorted.bam' file generated earlier.
+Note, IGV will require that you have an index for the bam file (a '.bai' file).
+To generate this, use the 'samtools index' like so:

+Instructions for doing all of this are provided below:

+    # index the bam file
+    % samtools index bowtie2.coordSorted.bam

+    Download to your personal computer the files: bowtie2.coordSorted.bam
+        bowtie2.coordSorted.bam.bai
+        trinity_out_dir/Trinity.fasta
+        (downloading can be done using an ftp client, or right-clicking / save-as from your web browser)

-Launch IGV on these data like so:
+    Load into IGV like so:

-    % igv.sh -g trinity_out_dir/Trinity.fasta \
-        GSNO_SRR1582648.RSEM/GSNO_SRR1582648.bowtie.csorted.bam,GSNO_SRR1582646.RSEM/GSNO_SRR1582646.bowtie.csorted.bam,GSNO_SRR1582647.RSEM/GSNO_SRR1582647.bowtie.csorted.bam,wt_SRR1582651.RSEM/wt_SRR1582651.bowtie.csorted.bam,wt_SRR1582649.RSEM/wt_SRR1582649.bowtie.csorted.bam,wt_SRR1582650.RSEM/wt_SRR1582650.bowtie.csorted.bam

->Note, you could also launch IGV via clicking the icon on the desktop and then manually loading in the various input files via the menu, but that does take some time.
-Launching it from the command line is rather straightforward and fast.
+        menu 'Genomes -> Load Genome from File' select Trinity.fasta
+        menu 'File -> Load from File'
+            select bowtie2.coordSorted.bam

 <img src="images/igv_trans_view.png" width=450 />

 Take some time to familiarize yourself with IGV.
 Look at a few transcripts and consider the read support.
-View the reads as pairs to examine the paired-read linkages.
+View the reads as pairs to examine the paired-read linkages (hint: right-click on the read panel, select 'view as pairs').